FriendlyScore/FriendlyScore-Connect-Api-Wrapper-Android-Example/README.md

     `transactionToTimeStampInSec`  - Set to null to use default values.

     `consentScreenCallback` - ConnectRequestErrorHandler.ConnectRequestCallback<ConsentScreenInformation>
-    &nbsp;
-    &nbsp;

-        /**

-            * @param fsClient - FriendlyScoreClient
-            * @param userToken - User Token obtained from authorization endpoint
-            * @param bankSlug - Slug for the bank user has selected from the list of banks
-            * @param transactionFromTimeStampInSec - Timestamp in seconds
-            * @param transactionToTimeStampInSec -   Timestamp in seconds
-            * @param consentScreenCallback - ConnectRequestErrorHandler.ConnectRequestCallback<ConsentScreenInformation>

-        */

-            public ConnectRequestErrorHandler.ConnectRequestCallback<ConsentScreenInformation> consentScreenCallback = new ConnectRequestErrorHandler.ConnectRequestCallback<ConsentScreenInformation>() {
-                @Override
-                public void success(Response<ConsentScreenInformation> response) {

-                }
-            ...
-            }

-        fsClient.fetchConsentScreenInformation(friendlyScoreUserToken, bankSlug, transactionFromTimeStampInSec, transactionToTimeStampInSec, consentScreenCallback);
+        fsClient.fetchConsentScreenInformation(userToken, bankSlug, transactionFromTimeStampInSec, transactionToTimeStampInSec, consentScreenCallback);

-    The `ConsentScreenInformation` includes 2 objects `metadata` and `consents`.
+    The ConsentScreenInformation includes 2 objects `metadata` and `consents`.
 You can use information in `metadata` to build your custom consent information text.
 The `consents` object provides ready-to-use text to build the consent screen.

 &nbsp;
 &nbsp;